OpenTermsArchive/contrib-versions/Twitter/Terms of Service.md

 These Terms of Service (“**Terms**”) govern your access to and use of our services, including our various websites, SMS, APIs, email notifications, applications, buttons, widgets, ads, commerce services, and our other covered services (https://support.twitter.com/articles/20172501) that link to these Terms (collectively, the “**Services**”), and any information, text, links, graphics, photos, videos, or other materials or arrangements of materials uploaded, downloaded or appearing on the Services (collectively referred to as “**Content**”).
 By using the Services you agree to be bound by these Terms.

-1.Who May Use the Services
+1\.
+Who May Use the Services

 2\.
 Privacy

-3.Content on the Services
+3\.
+Content on the Services

-4.Using the Services
+4\.
+Using the Services

 5\.
 Disclaimers and Limitations of Liability